How to Build a Freestanding Pergola

 Q: Should you hire a Pro To Build A Pergola?

 If you are leaning that way, consider hiring a pro instead.
-They may even give you a good discount for providing your muscle to the project.
-Our advice – Price it both ways – DIY & Hiring a Pro.
+They may even give you a good discount for contributing your muscle to the project.
+Our advice: Price it both ways: DIY and hiring a pro.

 Conclusion

-No matter what pergola plans you decide to use, pergola construction must include all the major construction elements mentioned above.
+No matter what pergola plans you choose, pergola construction must include all the major construction elements mentioned above.
 Without them, your freestanding pergola plans could end as a disappointment or be unsteady or unsafe.

 This can liven up your pergola space for years to come.
 Bottom line – Have fun building your very own pergola and start with your preparation today.
 You’ll love the space, and so will your friends!